Birth for Humankind

 Our beginning

 Our story began with a strong, intelligent and brave young woman named Carly.
 At 19, she fell pregnant.
-Her mother had just passed away, she had only recently moved to Victoria and she was in a new relationship.
+Her mother had just passed away, she had only recently moved to Victoria and didn’t have many connections in Melbourne.

-Her life, as she describes it, was ‘going down a dark path.’
-Little did she know she was about to become the inspiration behind Birth for Humankind.
+Her life, as she describes it, was ‘going down a dark path’.
+Little did she know she was about to become the inspiration behind – and founding Board member of – Birth for Humankind.

-When her social worker at the Royal Women’s Hospital suggested she might benefit from the support of a doula, her first questions were: “What is a doula and how can a doula help me?”
+Her social worker at the Royal Women’s Hospital suggested she might benefit from the support of a doula – and connected her with Mei Lai Swan, a doula and social worker who offered to provide support free of charge.

 “Built on professionalism, trust, and respect, we have been referring young pregnant women to Birth for Humankind since 2014.
 My experience of the organisation has been one of hope, empowerment, growth, and gratitude.
 If I could tell the world one thing about Birth for Humankind it would be that this organisation truly wants to make the world a better place.
 Their support comes from a foundation of generosity, understanding and kindness and they always go above and beyond.” – Amanda Styles, Social Worker at Royal Women’s Hospital who first connected Mei Lai and Carly.